-I see nothing but the bad reputation these pillows have gained due to some erotic prints or shame in others in public.
-The pillows are cool and comfortable for hugging and sleeping, even doctors recommend using body-to-spine pillows.
-And there is nothing unusual about stamping or having objects, clothes, posters of characters or celebrities that we like.
-Of course, everything has a limit!
+I don't see anything other than the bad reputation these pillows have gained due to some erotic prints or public embarrassment.
+Pillows are nice and comfortable to cuddle and sleep, even doctors recommend using body pillows for spine.
+And there's nothing unusual about stamping or having objects, clothes, posters of characters or celebrities that we like.
+Of course everything has a limit!

-If you want to have a dakimakura, know that there are thousands of prints on the internet for you to print and make your love pillow yourself.
-I bought 20 reais of fabric and went to a printer and paid about 20 reais to print on the fabric, while the worm or body pillow cost about 50 reais.
+If you want to have a dakimakura, know that there are thousands of patterns on the internet for you to print yourself and make your love pillow.
+I bought 20 reais of fabric and went to a print shop and paid about 20 reais to print on the fabric, while the worm or body pillow cost about 50 reais.
 What do you think?
-Do you dare to use a dakimakura?
+Do you dare to wear a dakimakura?
 Do you find it strange and controversial?
-Thanks for sharing and comments!

 We recommend reading: Anime Genres and Types – Complete list with recommendations